shashank99928/Call-Stack-and-Memory-Heap/README.md

 ## 2.Call stack (LIFO)

 ### set of functions/opeations which uses Memory heap to perfrom operations
+### stores only functions which are pushed into it.

 ` function multi(num){
 return num*2;